a1inaashley/custom-promise-class/README.md

 ```ts
 myPromise.then(value => value * 2).then(result => console.log(result));
 ```
-> [!NOTE]
++ The order of chained operations is guaranteed, but each operation's timing can vary depending on how each promise resolves.
-> The order of chained operations is guaranteed, but each operation's timing can vary depending on how each promise resolves.### Static Utilities
+### Static Utilities
 ```ts
 CustomPromise.resolve(10).then(console.log); // Prints 10
 CustomPromise.reject('Error').catch(console.error); // Prints 'Error'